tding1/Neural-Collapse/README.md

 ### Datasets

 By default, the code assumes the datasets for MNIST and CIFAR10 are stored under `~/data/`.
-If the datasets are not there, they will be automatically download ed from `torchvision.datasets`.
+If the datasets are not there, they will be automatically downloaded from `torchvision.datasets`.
 User may change this default location of datasets in `args.py` through the argument `--data_dir`.

 ### Training with SGD